Eventual-Inc/Daft/docs/source/migration_guides/coming_from_dask.md

 ## Daft combines Python with Rust and Pyarrow for optimal performance

-Daft combines Python with Rust and Pyarrow for optimal performance.
+Daft combines Python with Rust and Pyarrow for optimal performance (see [benchmarks](/faq/benchmarks.rst)).
 Under the hood, Table and Series are implemented in Rust on top of the Apache Arrow specification (using the Rust arrow2 library).
 This architecture means that all the computationally expensive operations on Table and Series are performed in Rust, and can be heavily optimized for raw speed.
 Python is most useful as a user-facing API layer for ease of use and an interactive data science user experience.
 Read [more](/faq/technical_architecture.rst).